Roat is a Uttarakhand Style Sweet Flatbread which is subtly flavoured with fennel seeds and cardamom. Here is how to make roat recipe.

 This Roat is subtly flavoured with some crushed fennel seeds, cardamom and jaggery that gives it sweetness.

-This Roat bread also tastes quire similar to the Afghani flat bread, in texture, but the flavours are quite different.
+This Roat bread also tastes quite similar to the Afghani flatbread, in texture, but the flavours are quite different.

 How to make Roat?

 To make this sweetened flatbread, first, the grated jaggery is to be melted in a pan.
 Then the mixture is left to cool for some time.

 Once strained, the jaggery syrup is mixed with whole wheat flour, ghee, fennel seeds and cardamom powder.